 What do you think?
 Wouldn’t it look splendid sitting on your bookshelf? *sigh*

-Postscript: Since writing the above, I have authored two more P&P sequels: Miss Georgiana Darcy of Pemberley and The Ladies of Rosings Park.
-But these are more like variations of TDOP (companions to it), since they expand the story laterally rather than extending the series chronologically.
+Postscript: Since writing the above, I have authored three more P&P novels: Miss Georgiana Darcy of Pemberley, The Ladies of Rosings Park, and Fitzwilliam Darcy in His Own Words.
+But these expand the story laterally rather than extending the series chronologically.
 So I’m sticking with the group above as my official Pride and Prejudice trilogy!